tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/访问管理/访问控制_intl_en.md

     }
 }

 // 2.
 Set the ACL configuration (through the header.
-It can be set either through the body or the header.
-Note that you can only use either of these two methods; otherwise, a conflict will occur).
+You can set the ACL through either the body or header, but you may only use one of these two methods; otherwise, a conflict will occur)
 {
     qcloud_cos::PutObjectACLReq req(bucket_name, object_name);
     req.SetXCosAcl("public-read-write");